scenarigo/scenarigo/README.md

 ## Template String

+Template strings are a core feature of Scenarigo that enable dynamic values and validations throughout your test scenarios.
+This section provides a complete reference for template string syntax and capabilities.

+### Overview

-Scenarigo provides the original template string feature which is evaluated at runtime.
+Scenarigo provides a powerful template string feature evaluated at runtime.
 You can use expressions with a pair of double braces `{{}}` in YAML strings.
-All expression return an arbitrary value.
+All expressions return an arbitrary value.

 For instance, `'{{1}}'` is evaluated as an integer `1` at runtime.